Find out how to take your animal with you.

 You should find out as soon as possible if your pet is actually allowed to fly as some breeds are restricted, and others are completely banned from export/import.
 Different airlines also have different rules.

 Snub-nosed dog and cat breeds are often restricted because of health reasons.
-Several airlines prevent or restrict if and when pugs, bulldogs, boxers, Persians and other short-nosed, or brachycephalic, dogs and cats can fly in airplane cargo.
+Several airlines prevent or restrict if and when pugs, bulldogs, boxers, Persians, and other short-nosed, or brachycephalic, dogs and cats can fly in airplane cargo.
 This varies from airline to airline, and the weather conditions.

-Dogs that are banned from travelling are:
+Dogs that are banned from traveling are:

-Check with IATA and IPATA, DEFRA and the like for advice if you are concerned about your pet’s breed and if it is a cross breed of the above.
+Check with IATA and IPATA, DEFRA, and the like for advice if you are concerned about your pet’s breed and if it is a crossbreed of the above.

 Pregnant dogs and cats in their third trimester cannot fly.